-The fair value for Newcastle Airport is based on a combination of the discounted cash flow of income method together with the guideline public company method of the market approach to valuations and other observable and unobservable factors.
-The last full valuation took place at 31 March 2022.
+The last full external valuation of Newcastle Airport was at 31 March 2022.
+This was based on a combination of the discounted cash flow of income method together with the guideline public company method of the market approach to valuations and other observable and unobservable factors.